QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 * **Security Operation Center** (SOC): a team of cybersecurity professionals working 24/7 <small>(detect unusual activity, vulnerabilities, intrusions, violations, training/awareness)</small>.
 They are using the firewall/dns/DHCP/... logs, Network security monitoring (NSM), and they might use a SIEM.
 * **Threat Intelligence**: dig information about actual and potential enemies, and prepare in case they attack you.
 * **Threat hunting**: if a machine is suspected to have been intruded, they start hunting to confirm they assumption.
+* **Threat modelling**: review, and improve the security measures (STRIDE, PASTA)
+* **Defence in Depth**: try to delay the attack with multiple varied layers of security, with the aim to stopping the hacker momentum
 </td></tr>

 <tr><td>Jobs</td>